Advanced-Systems/anonpy/CONTRIBUTING.md

 - function names *must* obey the same rules as commit message sentence starters
 - functions and classes *must* be annotated by doc strings
 - all functions *must* use type annotations
-- comments *should* be spelled correctly
+- comments *should* be spelled correctly; the same goes for commit messages